KaroBe/bachelorthesis-bioinspired-optimisation/README.md

 # Bio-Inspired Algorithms for Combinatorial Optimisation Problems
 ## Metaheuristic Characteristics in Ant Colony Optimisation, Artificial Bee Colony and Firefly Algorithm

-Implememtation and testing of three bio-inspired metaheuristics for the travelling salesperson problem:
+In this thesis presented for the Bachelors degree, three bio-inspired metaheuristics for the travelling salesperson problem were implemented and tested:

 Artificial Bee Colony (ABC) - Combinatorial Artificial Bee Colony [1,2]